pmacinec/fake-news-datasets/datasets/README.md

 1. Do not forget to add new dataset into this table of datasets in this README file.

 ### TO-DO
+* Add information whether labeling was performed manually.
+* Setup Git LFS.
+* New datasets:
     * Viral tweets with fakenews on 2016 US election day (https://zenodo.org/record/1048820)
     * WSDM - Fake News Classification(https://www.kaggle.com/c/fake-news-pair-classification-challenge/data)
-* Add information whether labeling was performed manually.